Colon polyps can cause colon cancer, and Omega 3 can reduce the risk of polyps

 And, as noted, they do not always lead to colon cancer, they may do, and as colon cancer is the 2nd most common cause of death from cancer in the US, preventing or detecting polyps can be very important.

 There has been a new study reported 3 weeks ago on the Vanderbilt University medical Centre’s website.
 The study was undertaken at the University’s Cancer Centre and has found that women who eat at least 3 servings of fish a week can reduce the risk of developing some types of colon polyps by around a 3rd.
+Or if you can’t afford fish you could take high quality Omega 3 capsules.

 The most likely reason for this result is that it is considered that colon polyps can be a result of inflammation in the bowel, amongst other things, and that the Omega 3 fatty acids found in fish are very effective anti-inflammatories, as effective as aspirin at least, if not more.